Gibs-E/bandit-overthewire-solutions/level08.md

-# Bandit Level 08 → Level 09
+# Bandit Level 08 ➔ Level 09

 ## 🧠 Goal:
-_Describe the goal of this level here._
+The password for the next level is stored in the file **`data.txt`**, which contains base64-encoded text.
+You need to decode it to find the password.

+---

 ## 🔐 Login:
 ```bash